 Gauging the results of your investments should be part of your total investment strategy.
 If you are doing well, keep doing what you are doing.
 If your results are not measuring up, consider making changes.

 Absolute performance.
 Simply stated, this is just a measure of how much your total portfolio increased or decreased during a period.
 If you started with $50,000 at the beginning of the year and it is worth $60,000 at the end of the year.
 Your portfolio increased by 20%.
 The difficulties lie in measuring how well that performance compares to the overall market and what if you made additions to your portfolio or took withdrawals.

 Relative performance.
 Comparing your return to the overall market is a better measure.
 If your total portfolio is up 20% for the year and the overall market is only up 15%, you have done very well.
-Of if your portfolio is down 10% and the overall market is down 15%, you have done well.
+If your portfolio is down 10% and the overall market is down 15%, you have done well.
 But, what if you built your portfolio to be more or less risky than the overall market.
-Also, what if you make additions or took withdrawals?
+Also, what if you make additions or take withdrawals?

 Taxable income.
-Investment portfolios produce taxable income in the forms of dividends, interest and capital gains.
+Investment portfolios produce taxable income in the form of dividends, interest, and capital gains.
 However, this is probably not a true indication of how well your portfolio is performing because you control the dividends and interest through your selections and you control the capital gains by deciding when to sell the securities.

 What to Compare

 Having an appropriate basis of comparison can be just important as using the right type of performance measure.
 Ideally, you should select a comparison measure that has characteristics similar to your portfolio.